 It's much more common to wish you'd gone bigger.

-If after 6 months with your new boobs (by which point they should be mostly settled) you still think they're too big then it's time to touch base with your plastic surgeon.
+If after 6 months with your new boobs (by which point your breast implants should be mostly settled) you still think they're too big then it's time to touch base with your plastic surgeon.
 Let your surgeon counsel and support you.

 Going back to the drawing board and selecting a new Boobie Guide will help you select your new ideal breasts.
 (To see a significant change in breast size a reduction of 100c of breast implant volume will be needed.)

-Big boobs can also mean difficulty finding bras, bathing suits and clothing to accommodate your girls.
-If it's more than an occasional wardrobe frustration for you downsizing might make things easier.
+Big breast implants can also mean difficulty finding bras, bathing suits and clothing to accommodate your girls.
+If it's more than an occasional wardrobe frustration for you downsizing your breast implants might make things easier.